Alice Hector Triathlete

-Alice has been racing as a professional triathlete since 2014.
-She is a recently crowned IRONMAN 70.3 champion (Ruegen - in a course record time), 2* Israman champion, and has collected wins and podiums at several 70.3 and full ironman distance races.
-Over the past 2 years she has been both Scottish Triathlon and Duathlon Champion.
-Alice was the fastest amateur overall at the World Sprint Championships in 2013, which is when she decided to make the move to the pro scene.
-Alice also enjoyed an unbroken run of ultramarathon victories from 2010-2012; a sport which she plans to return to with full force in the future.
-For the 2017 season - her aims lie with 70.3 championship events and more time on the podium!
+She has been both Scottish Triathlon and Duathlon Champion, was the fastest amateur overall at the World Sprint Championships in 2013, and enjoyed an unbroken run of ultra-marathon victories from 2010-2012; a sport which she plans to return to with full force in the future.
 Aside from triathlon, Alice is a freelance copywriter and fitness model.
 She talks to us about her long and prosperous career.

 How did you get into triathlon?